 Taking the USMLE Step 1 is a daunting task, requiring a tremendous amount of dedication, brainpower, and perseverance; the last thing you want to worry about while you’re studying are logistical issues.
 Here we’ve outlined eight topics that can help you to navigate the exam for before and while you’re studying for Step 1.

 Note: For students who have already scheduled their exam or are planning to do so in the near future, be sure to stay up to date on any test center closures or exam suspensions related to the COVID-19 pandemic.

-1. When to Take the USMLE Step 1
+1. When to Take Step 1

 There is no correct or incorrect time to take the USMLE Step 1, and your selection for a test date should incorporate several variables.

 Your medical school may be structured such that dedicated study time is already incorporated into your curriculum.
 In this case, your best bet will be to take the exam at the end of that study period.
 If this is not the case, speaking to students from your institution who have already taken the exam will help you to strategize.
 In addition, it can be helpful and convenient to plan your test day at the same time or close to that of your study partner(s), if applicable, so that you can all work towards the same goal.

 Ultimately, you want to plan a study schedule that will allow you to work at a consistent intensity with the intention of peaking on or just before your test date.
 If you peak too early, it’s very easy to burn out prior to exam day.